The holidays have a way of picking you up in their whirlwind. They spin you around, and all of a sudden you land with a thump in January.

 For the buffet they had: mashed potatoes, cranberry compote, green bean casserole, polenta butternut squash terrine, mushroom shallot gravy, wheatberry Waldorf salad, a green salad with pomegranate and pecans, cornbread, and a slicing table with their Native Wellington.

 The Wellington was filled with seitan, kale, Portobello mushrooms, and yams and wrapped in a puff pastry.

 For dessert they had trays of chocolate brownies, pumpkin pie, and pumpkin cheesecake.

-Looking over the buffet, things were picked over with half full trays of mashed potatoes and green beans, sticky serving spoons, and desserts that looked like they’d been out for a long time.
+Looking over the buffet, things were picked over.
+There were half full trays of mashed potatoes and green beans, sticky serving spoons, and desserts that looked like they’d been out for a long time.

-There was a wait before the Wellington came back out, and so we filled our plates and went back up when it was out again.
+There was a wait before the Wellington came back out.
+So we filled our plates and went back up when it was out again.

 Our surprise favorite of the meal was the polenta butternut squash terrine, which was topped with pesto.
 The polenta had a mildly sweet flavor that melded well with the basil and garlic of the pesto.